-Every region of the state has lost infant and toddler capacity to some extent, while the preschool and school age capacity change varies by region.
+Almost every region of the state has lost infant and toddler capacity to some extent (Burlington District experienced a small increase in infant capacity), while the preschool and school age capacity change varies by region.
 Bennington, Barre, Morrisville, Newport and Brattleboro lost capacity in all age categories.
-Hartford, Burlington, Middlebury, Springfield and Rutland gained in preschool and school age capacity.
-St. Albans gained a small percentage of preschool spaces, and St. Johnsbury gained a small percentage of school age spaces.
+Hartford and Burlington gained in preschool and school age capacity.
+Middlebury,